enio-ireland/enio/packages/nx-clone/README.md

 Run the following command at the root directory of your workspace.
 If `nx` is not setup globaly, you may want to add it as npm script first (see details below) or prefix with `npx` when using [npm](https://npmjs.com).
 You can also run this command from the [Nx Console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console) extension for [VSCode](https://code.visualstudio.com).

+> Note: [nx-clone](https://github.com/enio-ireland/enio/tree/develop/packages/nx-clone) has a policy to update depedencies regularly.
+When running into issues with conflicting dependencies using npm for example, there are options to resolve those version conflicts.
+See [overrides](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#overrides) for npm.

 ## Cloning projects with nx-clone

 Run the following command: